AlexandreResende/cache-api/README.md

 [] improve documentation on how to use the API and its behaviors

 [] learn more about mongodb - advantages and disadvantages

+[] ignore objectId from mongoDB and work with my own id -- add uuid lib